pynqly/ethx/README.md

 💜 Support the Project

 This extension runs on open infrastructure — no ads, no telemetry, no fees.
-If it helps you find better staking returns or save gas fees, consider supporting future development with a small donation.
+If it helps you find better staking returns or save gas fees, consider supporting future development with a rating on Chrome web store.

-Donate 0.01 ETH:
-0x207eE0de9c57D41BD1a6F9F00aC4daFa9e764690

-Your contribution helps cover:

-Server and API costs for live yield data

 Integration of new DeFi protocols

 Open-source transparency tools for ETH holders worldwide

-Every fraction of ETH helps keep this optimizer open, independent, and improving